 It’s thought to be one of the highest intakes in the country as the Year 11s develop new skills, meet new friends and test themselves.

-“Students will spend 18 days over the summer on NCS which is in three phases.
-The first is an outward bounds course which could be anywhere in Britain to encourage communication and teamwork,” said Phillipa Murphy, NCS Engagement Leader, who was at the school handing out special T-shirts to the Pleckgate students.
+“Pupils will spend 18 days over the summer on NCS which is in three phases.
+The first is an outward bounds course which could be anywhere in Britain to encourage communication and teamwork,” said Phillipa Murphy, NCS Engagement Leader, who was at the school handing out special T-shirts to the Pleckgate pupils.

-“The second phase is sending the students to experience university life, so they will be spending time at UCLAN in Preston, living independently and developing new skills.
+“The second phase is sending the pupils to experience university life, so they will be spending time at UCLAN in Preston, living independently and developing new skills.

 “The third is a social action where it’s their own community project, whether it’s getting involved with a charity or a company.